hemengke1997/vite-plugin-i18n-ally/README.md

 - Seamless development experience, no need to manually import resource files
 - **Lazy loading** language resource files to reduce the size of the first screen resource
-- Configuration items similar to `i18n-ally`, easier to get started
+- Read the configuration items of `i18n-ally` by default, no additional configuration is required

 ## Install